 First-ever self-driving vehicle crash report released.
-Nearly all involved Teslas in Washington
+Nearly all the WA wrecks involved Teslas

 Washington requires only a “light touch” for gaining certification, Anthony said.
 Companies need to fill out only a one-page form that certifies insurance information and that a person will be present to take over if necessary.

 Tesla is not required to seek certification because its vehicles are not technically autonomous.
-The company uses “beta testers” to provide feedback on the cars’ performance.
+Reema Griffith, executive director of the Washington State Transportation Commission, said Tesla is a prime example of the private sector outpacing government.

 The feds’ interest in the safety of automated vehicles was piqued by crashes and deaths involving Tesla’s Autopilot over the past six years, including nine that killed a total of 14 people in the U.S.